aosabook/500lines/modeller/chapter.md

 Most of the setup and interfacing with OpenGL is found in the viewer.py file.

-#### Traversing the Scene
+### Traversing the Scene
-We leverage the data structure of the scene for rendering.
+With a basic understanding of OpenGL, we examine how to render the `Scene` to the screen.
+To render the `Scene`, we will leverage its data structure.
 The render function of the scene traverses the list of `Node` in the scene and calls the `render` function for each `Node`.
 ```
 # scene.py, line 21